fluffy/warp-draft/draft-lcurley-moq-transport.md

 ### Connection URL

 Each track MAY have one or more associated connection URLs specifying network hosts through which a track may be accessed.
-The syntax of the Connection URL and the associated connection setup procedures are specific to the underlying transport protocol usage {{transport-protocols}}.
+The syntax of the Connection URL and the associated connection setup procedures are specific to the underlying transport protocol usage {{session}}.

 ## Session